quasilyte/gccgo_vs_gc/README.md

 Comparing GCCGO 1.8.1 (GCC 7.2) vs GC 1.8.1 (and GC 1.10) on `x86` (AMD64).

+## Conclusion / tl;dr

+In most benchmarks, GCCGO is slower and does more allocations.

+When benchmark is fully CPU-bound and does no allocations at all, GCCGO sometimes emits better code.
+Some of those cases are fixed in Go devel (Go 1.10), making the performance of those nearly equal.

+GCCGO benefits from strong constant folding from GCC backend, which makes some benchmarks run in `0ns`.
+Benchmarks that are faster due to this are not considered as issues.

+When escape analysis will be implemented in GCCGO, it would be interesting to run all of these again.

 ## Benchmarking info

 Benchmarks are executed by [run_bench](run_bench) script.